Hawaii was the 50th US state to join the Union on August 21, 1959.

 If you live in a town or city with a high risk of landslides, learn the warning signs and have a rapid evacuation plan, including the knowledge of alternative roads.

 The Hawaiian Islands were formed as a result of volcanic activity.
-At present, there are four active and two dormant volcanoes that are being monitored by the USGS Hawaiian Volcano Observatory.
+At present, there are four active and two dormant volcanoes that are being monitored by the U.S. Geological Survey Hawaiian Volcano Observatory.
 The Big Island contains four of them.

 A volcano classified as “active” means that it has erupted in recent history.
 A dormant volcano means that it hasn’t erupted in a very long time, but scientists speculate that it may erupt again in the future.